 Born and raised in NYC and then Westchester, NY, I now live in Paris with my awesome French husband.
 I come from one of those classic huge NY Italian families minus the mafia and plus way too much spaghetti and garlic bread.
-Actually, I take that back, there's no such thing as too much spaghetti or garlic... or family.
+Actually, I take that back, there's no such thing as too much spaghetti.
+Or garlic.
+Or family.

 Interested in watching an interview about me and why I started photography?
 Head over here

-See my Luca Magazine interview HERE
+See my 6 page spread and interview in Luca Magazine HERE

-Read my interview with Rebecca LaChance HERE
+Read my interview with Fine Art Artist, Rebecca LaChance HERE

-One of my favorite quotes from Robert McCammon's book, Boy's Life:
+--One of my favorite quotes from Robert McCammon's book, Boy's Life:

 “You know, I do believe in magic.
 I was born and raised in a magic time, in a magic town, among magicians.
 Oh, most everybody else didn’t realize we lived in that web of magic, connected by silver filaments of chance and circumstance.
 But I knew it all along.
 When I was twelve years old, the world was my magic lantern, and by its green spirit glow I saw the past, the present and into the future.
 You probably did too; you just don’t recall it.
 See, this is my opinion: we all start out knowing magic.
 We are born with whirlwinds, forest fires, and comets inside us.
 We are born able to sing to birds and read the clouds and see our destiny in grains of sand.
 But then we get the magic educated right out of our souls.
 We get it churched out, spanked out, washed out, and combed out.
 We get put on the straight and narrow and told to be responsible.
 Told to act our age.
 Told to grow up, for God’s sake.
 And you know why we were told that?
 Because the people doing the telling were afraid of our wildness and youth, and because the magic we knew made them ashamed and sad of what they’d allowed to wither in themselves.